blaine-dodson/Syringenator/README.md

 ```
 $ git push origin <your-branch>
 ```

+## Make a Pull Request
+The master branch is where we integrate all the changes everyone is making.
+This is done through "pull requests".
+A pull request is a way for everyone to see and comment on new code.
+It will also allow us to only make merge commits to the master branch.
+If we work this way the master branch will always be clean and there will be less errors, lost work, and wasted time.

+## What not to do
+*	**Don't commit directly to master**.
+I've tried to setup Github to make this difficult or impossible, but in any case that it isn't protected properly nobody should be trying this anyway.
+*	**Don't --force** Read your error messages, they are usually very helpful.
+The force tag overwrites history and can easily erase work already done.
+If git complains there is a reason for it.

 # HypoRobot Assignment
 If you’ve been paying any attention at all to current events you know that a major plague has descended on cities and counties throughout the country in the form of used and discarded hypodermic needles.
 Countless hours are spent cleaning up this mess.
 For instance, some schools are forced, for safety reasons, to send staff out to scour the playgrounds prior to children showing up.